benkolera/FGI/Support_Files/Possible_Die-Codes.md

 Roll a ToHit roll: `p[Fightin' Aptitude]d[Nimbleness Trait Die's Number Of Sides]!k>5+[Opponent's Fightin' Aptitude]r5`

-- Roll a number of *Pool Nimbleness Trait Die* equal to the character&rsquo;s *Fightin&rsquo; Aptitude*, explode any die that comes up the maximum, keep the highest die rolled, compare the kept die against a Target Number equal to the *Opponent's Fightin&rsquo; Aptitude*+5, and report the *Success* / Number of *Raises Of 5*.
+- Roll a number of *Pool Nimbleness Trait Die* equal to the character&rsquo;s *Fightin&rsquo; Aptitude*, explode any die that comes up the maximum, keep the highest die rolled, compare the kept die against a Target Number equal to the *Opponent&rsquo;s Fightin&rsquo; Aptitude*+5, and report the *Success* / Number of *Raises Of 5*.
 - With a Nimbleness of `4d12` and a Fightin&rsquo; Aptitude of `6`, and with the opponent having a Fightin&rsquo; Aptitude of `3`, the above Dice-Roll becomes `p6d12!k>8r5`

 Roll a Melee damage roll (using a club which has a damage code of `2d6`): `{p[Strength Trait]d[Strength Trait Die's Number Of Sides]!k}+2d6!`